Activate the FTP Collector - Administrator Guide - Cortex XDR - Cortex - Security Operations

 After a successful activation, the APPS field displays FTP with a green dot indicating a successful connection.

-8. (Optional) To view metrics about the FTP Collector, hover over the FTP connection in the APPS field for your Broker VM.
+8. (Optional) To view metrics about the FTP Collector, left-click the FTP connection in the APPS field for your Broker VM.

 Cortex XDR displays Resources, including the amount of CPU, Memory, and Disk space the applet is using.